fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 Let's define the
-`contract PreSaleWithCapCrowdsale is PreSaleWhitelistedCrowdsale, CappedCrowdsale`, 3DFrom what we learned before, this will result in the linearization `PreSaleWithCapCrowdsale`→ `PreSaleWhitelistedCrowdsale`→ `CappedCrowdsale`→ `Crowdsale`, and thus, the `validate` condition of `PreSaleWithCapCrowdsale` will be:
+`contract PreSaleWithCapCrowdsale is PreSaleWhitelistedCrowdsale, CappedCrowdsale`, From what we learned before, this will result in the linearization `PreSaleWithCapCrowdsale`→ `PreSaleWhitelistedCrowdsale`→ `CappedCrowdsale`→ `Crowdsale`, and thus, the `validate` condition of `PreSaleWithCapCrowdsale` will be: